PluMGMK/vbesvga.drv/README.md

 When using a linear framebuffer, the driver also attempts to use [Double Buffering](https://wiki.osdev.org/Double_Buffering), which improves performance by ensuring that GDI operations never have to touch video RAM directly.
 However, it involves allocating two copies of the framebuffer in system RAM, which is quite expensive (especially given that Windows 3.1 usually can't take advantage of more than a quarter of a GiB).
 If it can't allocate this much RAM, it falls back to direct VRAM access.

 Basically, if you're using 386 Enhanced Mode (or Standard Mode without `EMM386`), with a modern graphics card and a decent amount of system RAM, then the driver will probably enable Double Buffering.
 In that case, you can adjust the refresh rate using the `DoubleBufRefreshRate=` setting in `SYSTEM.INI`!

+## Mode selection

+When Windows boots, the driver queries the BIOS for available modes, and automatically selects the first one which fulfills the following criteria:

+* Supported by the current hardware according to the BIOS
+* Graphics mode (not text)
+* Colour mode (not black & white)
+* Resolution matches what was specified in `SYSTEM.INI`
+* Total bit depth (i.e. red+green+blue+padding) is exactly 1, 2, 3 or 4 bytes
+* Either packed-pixel or direct-colour framebuffer
+* Significant bit depth (i.e. red+green+blue but without padding) matches what was specified in `SYSTEM.INI`

+The driver searches for linear modes first, and if it can't find any (or the system can't support them), it goes back and looks for bank-switching modes.
+If it can't find any mode matching the above criteria, it will switch the display back to text mode, print an error message and return to DOS.

+Note that this automatic search is currently the only way the driver selects modes: you cannot give it a specific VESA mode number to use.